HRLTY/TP-GAN/README.md

 Synthesized  testing images of all poses, corresponding illumination in Setting 2 (and its cropped input) in MultiPIE can be obtained here [Google Drive](https://drive.google.com/file/d/1Kx0sMjFTzLX3-rZ03TAVBAj-gcd9rJrd/view?usp=sharing).

-Synthesized images for other illumination condition and/or training set can be obtained upon request.
+FAQ: **Synthesized**(not the original) images for other illumination condition and/or training set can be obtained upon request.
+Unfortunately, I cannot redistribute the original dataset due to copyright.
 If you would like to access the original MultiPIE dataset, please contact [MultiPIE](http://www.cs.cmu.edu/afs/cs/project/PIE/MultiPie/Multi-Pie/Home.html).

 ### Random examples